jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH 登录时出现如下错误-Disconnected-No supported authentication methods available.md

 **Problem Description:**

-When logging in to a Linux Virtual Machines using SSH, even if the password is entered correctly, an error message as follows appears:
+When logging in to a Linux VM using SSH, even if the password is entered correctly, an error message as follows appears:

 *Permission denied (publickey,gssapi-keyex,gssapi-with-mic).*